asistex/Sublime-Text-harbour-Package/README.md

 **harbour.sublime-completions** has all Harbour functions listed in https://github.com/Petewg/harbour-core/wiki

-Harbour specific core functions. from hb_a* to hb_z*
+Harbour specific core functions. from hb_A* to hb_Z*.

-Clipper compatible functions. from a to z
+Clipper compatible functions. from A to Z.

-Thanks to Pete Petewg for documentation oh harbour functions
+Thanks to Pete Petewg for the documentation of harbour functions.

+This project is based on https://github.com/rafathefull/harbour

+Thanks rafathefull

+GNU General Public License